stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 ##### 1.2.4 Icon font in a link or a button

-In this case there is no visible text.
-It is therefore important to provide visual and code information for assistive technologies.
+In this case, there is no visible text.
+It is important to provide visual and code information for assistive technologies.

-* For the visual part, we add a `title` attribute on the link.
+* For the visual part, we add a `title` attribute on the link;
 * For assistive technologies, we add `aria-label` attribute.

 <a href="#" title="Home" aria-label="Home">